Your World in Words

 Want to explore the world of creative writing?
 Let the AFA or Certificate in Creative Writing at Anoka-Ramsey Community College help you get there.
 With campuses on the Mississippi River in Coon Rapids and the Rum River in Cambridge and the option of a fully online curriculum, ARCC offers inspirational settings, convenient ways to take classes, and support from award-winning, published faculty.

-Our AFA, which can be completed in-person or fully online, culminates in two classes: A Writer’s Life and Manuscript Development, which gives students hands-on career exploration, publishing knowledge, and a polished manuscript.
-Our AFA program also has strong transfer partnerships with Augsburg University, Metropolitan State University, Hamline University, University of Minnesota—Mankato, and University of Wisconsin-Superior.
+Our AFA, which offers in-person or online classes, culminates in A Writer’s Life: Publication Capstone, which gives students hands-on career exploration, publishing knowledge, and a polished short manuscript.
+Our AFA program also has strong transfer partnerships with Augsburg University, Hamline University, Metro State University, Southwest Minnesota State University, St. Cloud State University, University of Minnesota-Mankato, and University of Wisconsin-Superior.
 Our Certificate is a streamlined degree that consists of our core creative writing classes: you can take it as stand alone degree or in conjunction with an AA degree.

 To request more information click here!